Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 Ensure Safety and Notify Insurers

 Your first move?
-Call the fire brigade — even for smaller fires.
+Call the fire brigade, even for smaller fires.
 They’ll assess the situation and make sure it’s safe.

-Next up: contact your home insurance provider.
-They’ll typically send a loss adjuster to assess the damage and determine what’s covered.
+They’ll typically send a loss adjuster or claims assessor to assess the damage and determine what’s covered.

-This step is crucial — not just for repairs, but also for understanding what kind of financial cushion you might be working with moving forward.
+This step is crucial, not just for repairs, but also for understanding what kind of financial cushion you might be working with moving forward.

 Get a Fire Damage Assessment

 Their job?
 To assess the integrity and safety of the building.
-They’ll tell you what’s cosmetic versus what’s genuinely dangerous — which is exactly the kind of intel a buyer (or their mortgage lender) will eventually want too.
+They’ll tell you what’s cosmetic versus what’s genuinely dangerous, which is exactly the kind of intel a buyer (or their mortgage lender) will eventually want too.

 It’s worth also getting a restoration or rebuilding estimate from a professional contractor.
 This gives you a clearer picture of repair costs, which will help inform your next big decision: to fix or to sell as-is.